swbooksmugglers/swbs-issue-tracker/user-guide/common/filter.md

 # Filter

-Most pages will have a `Filter` button, this opens up the filter window which provides filtering options.
+Most pages will have a `Filter` button, this opens up the filter window for you to set up a filter.

 Filter options
 * allow for multiple selected values